Academic profile

 Category/Classification

-climate change economics; hedonic price models; real estate economics; climate change adaptation; regional economics
+climate change economics; real estate economics; long-run discounting; hedonic price models; regional economics